preethy-ak/chat-metrics/README.md

   "lazada-12", from that file's `CHANNEL`/`NICKNAME_ID` column).
-The platform-level rollup can mask a single store that's stopped syncing while the rest of its platform still looks current — the two detail levels catch that.
-The email alert still summarizes at the platform level.
+The platform-level rollup can mask a single store that's stopped syncing while the rest of its platform still looks current — the two detail levels catch that. **The email alert now includes all three levels** — the platform-level overview, plus every not-synced Merchant/Seller ID and every not-synced Nickname/Channel (or "(none — all up to date)" for a level with nothing to flag) — not just the platform summary.

 Still needs your input before the email feature is real: